 Nomination and Election for Office

-The Nominating Committee will notify the membership no later than mid-January of upcoming elections and will solicit nominations.
-Nominations will be accepted until March 15, and electronic voting will be conducted in early April.
+The Nominating Committee will notify the membership no later than October of upcoming elections and will solicit nominations.
+Nominations will be accepted until November, final candidate list will be voted upon before January 30th and electronic voting will be conducted till March 30th.

 Each nominee for an elected officer position will submit in writing a position statement and brief professional biography which will be reviewed by the AWAEM Council and circulated among members prior to election.